-- documentation (which is preferable) or copies that have been certified by a suitable certifier. - 6.7 The purpose of obtaining the underlying documentation is to ensure that it is immediately available on file for reference purposes by the AI or relevant authorities such as the HKMA and the JFIU, and for on-going monitoring of the customer.
-It will also enable the AI to verify that the intermediary is doing its job properly.
-It is not the intention that the AI should use the documentation, as a matter of course, to repeat the due diligence conducted by the intermediary. - A suitable certifier will certify that he has seen the original documentation and that the copy document which has been certified is a complete and accurate copy of that original.
-The signature and official stamp of the certifier should be placed on each page that is copied.
+- 6.8 A suitable certifier will certify that he has seen the original documentation and that the copy document which has been certified is a complete and accurate copy of that original.
+The signature and official stamp of the certifier should be placed on the first page of the copy document and the number of pages should be recorded.
 A suitable certifier will either be the intermediary itself or: - (a) an embassy, consulate or high commission of the country of issue of the documentary evidence of identity; - (b) a member of the judiciary, a senior civil servant or serving police or customs officer in a jurisdiction that is a FATF member or an equivalent jurisdiction; - (c) a lawyer, notary public, actuary or accountant in a jurisdiction that is a FATF member or an equivalent jurisdiction; or - (d) a director, officer or manager of a regulated financial institution incorporated in, or operating from, a jurisdiction that is a FATF member or an equivalent jurisdiction.